ssbucarlos/smash-ultimate-blender/README.md

 # smash-ultimate-blender
-Blender Plugin containing utilities for Smash Ultimate Models and Animations.
+Blender Plugin that (will eventually contatin) utilities for Smash Ultimate Models and Animations.

 # Current Features
 1. Creates the .NUSKTB and .NUHLPB needed for real-time animation retargeting on custom models.